floordiv/lily/README.md

 What about future plans - I wanna write a llvm-compiler for Lotus.
 But it will not be soon.

+New features: added scopes.
+What I mean? previously, I had only 1 context for all the objects.
+This branch contains a version, which fixes that shit, so functions and classes has different and independent scopes

 ---
 ## So, short documentation: